9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 1/III. Conditional and iterative statements.md

 | ==       | equal to            |
 | !=       | not equal to        |

-These operators are used for numerical values, and == and != are commonly used for string data.
+Note: The equal to ( == ) and not equal to ( != ) operators are also commonly used to compare string data.

-**if Statements**

-The `if` keyword starts a conditional statement.
-It is followed by a condition, and if the condition is True, the specified actions in the body of the statement are executed.
-For example:
+## if statements

+The keyword `if` starts a conditional statement.
+It’s a necessary component of any conditional statement.
+In the following example, `if` begins a statement that tells Python to print an `"OK"` message when the HTTP response status code equals `200`:

 ```python
 if status == 200:
     print("OK")
 ```

-Here, if the HTTP response status code equals 200, it prints "OK" to the screen.
+This code consists of a header and a body.

-**The Header of an if Statement**
+### **The header of an if statement**

-The header is the first line of an if statement containing the `if` keyword and the condition.
-The condition can be in parentheses, but it's optional unless needed for clarity.
+The first line of this code is the header.
+In the header of an `if` statement, the keyword `if` is followed by the condition.
+Here, the condition is that the `status` variable is equal to a value of `200`.
+The condition can be placed in parentheses:

 ```python
 if (status == 200):
     print("OK")
 ```

-Always end the header with a colon (:).
+In cases like this one, placing parentheses around conditions in Python is optional.
+You might want to include them if it helps you with code readability.
+However, this condition will be processed the same way if written without parentheses.

+In other situations, because Python evaluates the conditions in parentheses first, parentheses can affect how Python processes conditions.
+You will read more about one of these in the section of this reading on `not`.

+**Note:** You must always place a colon (:) at the end of the header.
+Without this syntax, the code will produce an error.

-**The Body of an if Statement**
+### **The body of an if statement**

+After the header of an `if` statement comes the body of the `if` statement.
+This tells Python what action or actions to perform when the condition evaluates to `True`.
+In this example, there is just one action, printing `"OK"` to the screen.
+In other cases, there might be more lines of code with additional actions.

-The body follows the header and contains the actions to be performed when the condition is True.
-The body must be indented further than the header.
+**Note:** For the body of the `if` statement to execute as intended, it must be indented further than the header.
+Additionally, if there are multiple lines of code within the body, they must all be indented consistently.

-**Continuing Conditionals with else and elif**
+## Continuing conditionals with else and elif

 - **else Statements:** The `else` keyword is followed by a code section that evaluates only when all preceding conditions in the conditional statement are False.